tetration/Simcity_3000_Linux_Installer/README.md

 Enjoy the game!

-# Warning to make this installer run you might need to go to its properities and mark in its permissions "Allow executing file as program"
+Warning to make the SCU3installer launcher(sc3u_2.0a-multilingual_x86.mojo.run) that you just downloaded run with this script you might need to go to its properities and mark in its permissions "Allow executing file as program"